 How to upload and insert an image

-Click your mouse where you need to put the image in your signature, click the image icon on the toolbar.
+Click your mouse where you need to put the image in your signature, and click the image icon on the toolbar.

-Click Upload tab, Choose the file, Select the image you want to upload and Click Send it to the server.
+Click the Upload tab, Choose the file, Select the image you want to upload and Click Send it to the server.